encord-team/encord-active/docs/docs/workflows/improve-your-data/remove-duplicate-images.md

 ![remove-duplicate-images-3](../../images/workflows/improve-your-data-and-labels/remove-duplicate-images/remove-duplicate-images-3.png)

-Now we want to remove all these duplicate images and imporve the quality of our dataset.
+Now, you want to remove all these duplicate images and improve the quality of our dataset.
 To do that, first we will create a tag and assign it to all images, then we will remove it from the ones with a zero value.
 Finally, we will use the **Actions** => **Filter & Export** tab to export only the ones with the tag.
 Let's start.